-Sourcing Cannabis Lawfully for CBD Consumer Products and Clinical Research: Challenges and Opportunities
+Sourcing Cannabis Lawfully for CBD Consumer Products: Challenges and Opportunities

 By Suzie Trigg, Steve Armstrong, and Joanna Pearce

 The decriminalization of industrial hemp (“hemp”) under the Agriculture Improvement Act of 2018 (the “2018 Farm Bill”) and the liberalization of related state laws stirred an intense interest in the use of cannabidiol (“CBD”) in consumer products, medicines, and commercial applications.
 CBD is just one of over 100 chemical compounds—known as “cannabinoids”—that are found in Cannabis sativa L. Unlike another well-known cannabinoid, delta-9-tetrahydrocannabinol (“∆-9 THC” or “THC”), CBD does not cause the “high” commonly associated with marijuana.
 CBD is purported to have a variety of benefits, and CBD compounds are, in fact, already being used in a diverse range of products, including foods, cosmetics, and dietary supplements, to name but a few.
 While CBD has potential therapeutic properties, FDA has, so far, limited its approval of CBD to a single prescription treatment for epilepsy.
 FDA has repeatedly called for information to help it consider the safety of CBD in the other products under its jurisdiction.
 For companies seeking to market CBD products to consumers, regardless of the specific FDA regulatory classification, obtaining a continuing source of quality, lawful cannabis materials for research, development, and subsequent distribution is nothing short of essential.